spandit-lanl/Yoke/README.md

 Helper utilities and examples:

 - harnesses
+- makefilelists.py
 - filelists
+- normalization
 - evaluation
 - viewers

-Data for training is not housed within YOKE, data locations are specified through command-line arguments passed to the programs in `harnesses`, `evaluation`, and `viewers`.
+NOTE: Data for training is not housed within YOKE.
+The data locations are specified through command-line arguments passed to the programs in `harnesses`, `evaluation`, and `viewers`.